ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 }
 ```

 The `NewNode` constructor initializes the node's core components based on the provided `config` and `transport`.
-Key responsibilities include setting up the logger, initializing the CRDT counter and peer list, creating the context for graceful shutdown, initializing communication channels and sync tickers.
 It calls `startTransport` to begin listening for incoming messages non-blockingly and launches the main `eventLoop` in a separate goroutine to handle processing.
 Assertions (DbC) are used throughout to validate configuration and initialization steps.

 Now let's jump into the `startTransport` method.